 What types of sounds have you been creating with Iris?

 Of course, I wanted to mangle my own stuff right away.
 I usually record material with my portable recorder all the time, so Iris is the perfect sampler to turn all sorts of organic sounds into something very cool.
 For example, my fridge makes this very weird hum, I recorded it, used it in Iris as layer 1.
 Next, I sampled some chimes that are outside in my garden.
 For the final layer, I recorded just talking to myself.
 Suffice to say that the end result was truly something different.
 Iris really lets you find music in everything.
 It’s brilliant!

 You also incorporate live orchestral recordings into your soundtracks - do you use any plugins/virtual instruments to mockup the scores prior to the recordings?

 Yes.
 We have a few slave machines here running Vienna Ensemble Pro 5.
-Currently I use a lot of string stuff from Project Sam Symphobia 2 among others.
-Of course we also have own our own custom library, all running within Kontakt as well.
+Currently, I use a lot of string stuff from Project Sam Symphobia 2 among others.
+Of course, we also own our own custom library, all running within Kontakt as well.

 Moving on to hardware, can you run us through the key pieces of gear within your set up?